StringEpsilon/fbJson/README.md

 1b) Have a jsonDocument for the root nodes and jsonItems for everything beneath.

-1c) Neat way to access children and values

-2) Make arrays useable again

-3) Fix style and naming.
+2) Fix style and naming.

+3) Refactor the parser.